 Taiwan Waterfalls (臺灣的瀑布 [Táiwān de pùbù]) seemed like pretty common features in this island republic that harbored very tall mountains and steep gorges.
-We figured that one could spend a lifetime trying to visit the various waterfalls that have already been discovered (with varying degrees of difficulty), but even just our humble sampling of the waterfalls to be found here already spanned the great diversity of what was possible.
+We figured that one could spend a lifetime trying to visit the various Taiwanese Waterfalls while experiencing some of the island’s more off-the-beaten track locales.

-Lastly, like what I’ve done with the China region, I’ve incorporated Chinese characters in many of the waterfall names as well as other important place names.
-Since Taiwan uses traditional characters [fántǐzì or 繁体字] as opposed to simplified characters [jiǎntǐzì or 简体字], I’ll be using the traditional characters in this region.
-After all, more often than not, you’re probably going to find signs exclusively in traditional Chinese characters, so you’ll be better equipped at recognizing characters to keep you on the right path with such aids if you’re out trying to visit these places on your own.
+Finally, like what I’ve done with the China Waterfalls page, I’ve incorporated Chinese characters in many of the waterfall names as well as other important place names.
+However, since Taiwan uses traditional characters [fántǐzì or 繁体字] as opposed to simplified characters [jiǎntǐzì or 简体字], I’ll be using the traditional characters here.

 Top 10 Lists that feature Taiwan Waterfalls